Here’s what you need to know to protect your business and yourself.

-If you are familiar with the concept of a video deepfake, voice cloning is the speech equivalent.
+If you are familiar with the concept of a video deepfake, online AI voice cloning is the speech equivalent.
 With as little as a few minutes of recorded speech, developers can build an audio dataset and use it to train an AI voice model that can read any text in the target voice.

 The task is now significantly easier thanks to a variety of neural network-powered tools such as Google’s Tacotron and Wavenet or Lyrebird, which enable virtually any voice to be cloned and used to “read” text input.
 The quality of the output is steadily improving, as demonstrated by this voice clone of podcaster Joe Rogan.
 The deep learning engineers at Dessa who created the clone also set up a quiz.
 Take it to see if you can spot the fake Rogans.

 Neural network-based TTS models mimic the way the brain operates and are extraordinarily efficient at learning patterns in data.
-While there are different approaches to the use of deep learning in voice cloning, most result in better pronunciation of words, as well as capturing subtleties like speed and intonation to create more human-like speech.
+While there are different approaches to the use of deep learning in online AI voice cloning, most result in better pronunciation of words, as well as capturing subtleties like speed and intonation to create more human-like speech.

 It’s important to note that the tools mentioned above and others like these were not created for the purpose of fraud or deception.
-But the reality is that business and consumers need to be aware of new threats associated with voice cloning.
+But the reality is that business and consumers need to be aware of new threats associated with online voice cloning.
 We explore some of the uses — for good and bad — below.